LeepDev/MERN-Stack-Starter-Code/README.md

 4. Create a .env (touch .env) and add entries for DATABASE_URL and SECRET

 5. Update the "name": "mern-infrastructure" in package.json to the name of your project.
+Also update the title in the public/index.html

 6. Create a new repo on your personal GH account.